joaopmt/CS-classes-projects/me323-introduction-to-probalistic-models/activity1/README.md

-The problem is a paradox of the veridical type, because the correct choice (that one should switch doors) is so counterintuitive it can seem absurd, but is never- theless demonstrably true.
+The problem is a paradox of the veridical type, because the correct choice (that one should switch doors) is so counterintuitive it can seem absurd, but is nevertheless demonstrably true.

 The solution: